What Is United States Longshore & Harbor (USL&H) Workers’ Compensation?

-While most businesses are familiar with standard workers’ compensation insurance, there are actually other, more specialized types of coverage that certain industries are required to carry.
-For instance, businesses that operate near the water may need USL&H workers’ compensation insurance.
+While most businesses are familiar with the standard State Act Workers’ Compensation insurance coverage, there are actually other, more specialized types of coverage that certain industries may be required to carry.
+For instance, businesses that operate near or on navigable waterways may need USL&H Workers’ Compensation insurance.

-USL&H coverage refers to a form of workers’ compensation coverage that all businesses working adjacent to or near the navigable waters of the United States are required to carry for their employees.
-This coverage is mandated by the federal government under the Longshore and Harbor Workers’ Compensation Act of 1927.
+USL&H falls under the jurisdiction of the U.S.Department of Labor.
+Coverage refers to a form of Workers’ Compensation for businesses working adjacent to or near the navigable waters of the United States.
+Businesses may be required to carry this additional insurance coverage under the federal Longshore and Harbor Workers’ Compensation Act of 1927.

 What Does USL&H Insurance Cover?

 Because this coverage is federally mandated, it supersedes the Workers’ Compensation laws enacted by different states.
 In many cases, USL&H benefits are more liberal than state-mandated Workers’ Compensation requirements.
 USL&H benefits include:

 - Maximum weekly disability and death benefits equal to two-thirds of the worker’s average weekly wage, subject to a maximum of 200 percent of the national average weekly wage

 - Loss of wage-earning capacity of injured workers with certain non-scheduled permanent partial disabilities

 - Elimination of the three-day waiting period if disability exceeds 14 days